Wills & Probate FAQs

 What if I Don't Have a Will When I Die?

 Answer: If there is no Will, your property is distributed according to the state law of intestacy and not necessarily as you planned.

 What are Some Reasons to Have a Will?

-- Guardianship: A Guardian for your children can be chosen by you, not the court.
+- Guardianship: You can choose a Guardian for your children, not the court.

-- Money Saved: Money can be saved by your estate by waiving bond provisions that could be required by the court.
+- Money Saved: You can save your estate by waiving bond provisions that could be required by the court.

 - Property to Minors: You can avoid assets going directly to minors (otherwise there might need to be court supervision for the sale of these assets).